How to Become an Aircraft Mechanic

 There are three basic routes you can take for AMT training:

 - If the formal education environment isn't for you, consider an on-the-job training program, where you complete a minimum of 18 months of training under the supervision of a qualified mechanic for either the Airframe or Powerplant Certificate.
-Or, for both the A&P certifications, you would complete 30 months of training under the supervision of a qualified mechanic.
+For both the A&P certifications, you would complete 30 months of training under the supervision of a qualified mechanic.

 - Many AMTs originate from the military.
 Military experience is looked highly upon in the civilian world, and the training is paid.
-And many people find that earning a paycheck while serving their country is a fulfilling way of life.
+Many people find that earning a paycheck while serving their country is a fulfilling way of life.
 The FAA gives service members credit for time spent in certain occupational specialties that involve aviation maintenance.
 Colleges and other AMT training programs will give credit for military service as an aviation mechanic, as well.

 Take the Required Tests